“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 My dad: was a poor country boy, who grew up in New York until he was 7 and then moved back to Puerto Rico where they lived with no running water or electricity.
 I’ve seen the house and it always blows my mind when I think of what that must have been like.

 My mom: was the rich city girl (if you can call Guayama PR a city) who fell in love with the country boy.
 They decided to get married and come to the states for my dad to finish his degree.
 I was already in the womb when they came over.
-A journey man before birth.
+Apparently I was a journey man before birth.

 We lived a simple life…